kxh3/fintech-case-study/README.md

   - Betterment measures their success based on the satisfaction of their customers, the number of customers they recieve, and if they see that their customers' wealth has grown overtime.

 * How is your company performing relative to competitors in the same domain?
+  - Compared to other competitors, Betterment has one of the highest received funding at $1.3 billion as mentioned before.
+Meanwhile

 ## Recommendations